aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-custom-stream-provider/_index.md

 ### 5. Where can I find additional resources and support?

-For documentation and support, visit the [official Aspose.HTML for Java documentation](https://reference.aspose.com/html/java/) and [support forum](https://forum.aspose.com/).
+For documentation and support, visit the [Aspose.HTML for Java documentation](https://reference.aspose.com/html/java/) and [support forum](https://forum.aspose.com/).